drdk/grunt-dr-svg-sprites/README.md

 #### options.unit
 Type: `Number`
+Default value: `10`

 Defines unit size of the grid the sprite elements snap to.
-Default is 10.

 #### options.sizes
 Type: `Object`

-A hash of size labels and values (`Number`).
+A hash of size labels and values (`Number`) that define the different sizes of the needed sprites.

 ```javascript
   sizes: {